 The overarching goal of the program is to improve outcomes across the board for youth transitioning out of foster care by providing a comprehensive array of services and tightly regulated supports to transition-age youth in foster care, which include daily living and basic life skills, employment and education coaching, financial literacy, social supports that help establish strong adult relationships, and more.

 This program is designed to be highly customizable, allowing the specialists to tailor the services offered to meet the exact needs of the youth.
 The program will serve approximately 300 youth, ages 17 to 22, over three years.
-Three local NYC foster care agencies – Children’s Aid, SCO Family Services, and The NY Foundling – were competitively selected to recruit, enroll, and serve the program’s participants.
+Four local NYC foster care agencies – Children’s Aid, SCO Family Services, Good Shepherd Services, and The NY Foundling – were competitively selected to recruit, enroll, and serve the program’s participants.